ShraddhaHankune19/CRIMINAL-DETECTION-SYSTEM-FOR-ATM/README.md

 # CRIMINAL-DETECTION-SYSTEM-FOR-BANKING-SECTOR
-🔐 Project Overview: Facial Recognition-Based Criminal Detection in Banking This system integrates facial recognition with criminal record databases to ensure secure banking transactions and detect potential criminal activity at the point of transaction (e.g., ATMs).
+🔐 Project Overview: Facial Recognition-Based Criminal Detection in Banking This system integrates facial recognition with criminal record databases to ensure secure banking transactions and detect potential criminal activity at the point of transaction for ATMs.

 📊 System Workflow Breakdown
 🧍 User Initiates Transaction